What to know about LA’s new anti-camping law for public spaces

-That could impact thousands, if not tens of thousands, of people experiencing homelessness in LA who have sought refuge in tents and sidewalk encampments.
+That could impact up to tens of thousands of people experiencing homelessness in LA who have sought refuge in tents and sidewalk encampments.

+But this isn’t a one-size-fits-all approach.
+The new ordinance leaves room for case-by-case decisions that will likely lead to different enforcement in different council districts.
+It also means that council members with differing opinions and competing interests will wield some power over how to police certain areas of their district.

+Councilman Joe Buscaino, who is running for mayor, said he plans to enforce the new rules to their fullest and would like to see an even more stringent ordinance.
+Ideally, “If you are offered shelter, you must either move in, move along, or face a consequence,” he said.

 What exactly is unlawful under this new ordinance?